MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 For application data, we recommend using managed databases.
 For a list of database options, see [Types of Databases on Azure](https://azure.microsoft.com/products/category/databases/).

-The following sections describe additional recommendations for Azure disks, Azure Files, and blob storage.
+The following sections describe more recommendations for Azure disks, Azure Files, and blob storage.

 ### Azure disks